mxriverlynn/nanit/readme.md

   // throw or log it or whatever you want if (err) { throw err; }

+  // ...
 });

+// ...

+nanit.finalize(function(err){
+  if (err) { throw err; }
+  // ...
+});
 ```

 Any error returns through the `next(err)` call will force
-the initializers to stop executing and immediately return the
+the initializers/finalizers to stop executing and immediately return the
-error to the initialize callback.
+error to the callback.

 ## Legal Mumbo-Jumbo

-Copyright 2015 Muted Solutions, LLC.
+Copyright &copy;2016 Muted Solutions, LLC.
 All Rights Reserved.

 Nanit is distributed under the [MIT License](http://mutedsolutions.mit-license.org)